VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-caravan.md

 ## Facilities caravan

-- small living room with TV and set top box
+- small living room with flat screen and digital TV
 - kitchen with cooker (2 hot plates) and small microwave
 - bathroom with shower and washbasin
 - separate toilet